AB Negative Blood

 AB-negative blood comes in a variety of different forms.
 It is sometimes referred to as the universal recipient.
 Those with this blood type are considered rare and often have severe allergies.

-5. Rh Negative
+5. RH Negative

 People with AB-negative blood do get sick more often than others.
 But they still get sick less often than those with other blood types.
 Today, people with AB-negative blood live just as long as everyone else.